Jordan McNair: Consequences

-The Board of Regents of the University System of Maryland, acting on the conclusions of the independent culture investigation, recommended the reinstatement of Coach Durkin on October 30, 2018 over the objections of University President Wallace Loh.
+The board of regents of the University System of Maryland, acting on the conclusions of the independent culture investigation, recommended the reinstatement of Coach Durkin on October 30, 2018, over the objections of university president Wallace Loh.
 Although Loh had recommended Durkin to be dismissed, the Board urged Loh to retain Durkin and Evans.
 Loh fired Durkin one day later, on October 31.
 The Board also recommended reinstating the two trainers who had been suspended in August.
 However, after Durkin's firing, those two trainers, Wes Robinson and Steve Nordwall, also were subsequently terminated on November 6.

-President Loh announced his resignation, effective June 2019, on October 30, the same day he accepted the recommendations of the Board.
-The chair of the Board of Regents, James T. Brady, announced his immediate resignation on November 1, following the outcry that ensued after Durkin was reinstated.
-In a statement released on November 7, the new chair of the Board, Linda R. Gooden, apologized "to the McNair family, the University of Maryland, College Park community, and to the citizens of our state" because the Board had "lost sight of its responsibility to the university system" and that "everyone on the board now understands that the board's personnel recommendations were wrong."
+President Loh announced his resignation, effective June 2019, on October 30, the same day he accepted the recommendations of the board.
+In response to Loh's resignation, many state lawmakers gave open support to his decisions against the board and expressed a desire to see him continue as president.
+The chair of the board of regents, James T. Brady, announced his immediate resignation on November 1, following the outcry that ensued after Durkin was reinstated.
+In a statement released on November 7, the new chair of the board, Linda R. Gooden, apologized "to the McNair family, the University of Maryland, College Park community, and to the citizens of our state" because the Board had "lost sight of its responsibility to the university system" and that "everyone on the board now understands that the board's personnel recommendations were wrong."

 In January 2021, University of Maryland has agreed on a $3.5 million settlement with his parents, Marty McNair and Tonya Wilson.